drduh/YubiKey-Guide/README.md

 This is a guide to using [YubiKey](https://www.yubico.com/products/yubikey-hardware/) as a [SmartCard](https://security.stackexchange.com/questions/38924/how-does-storing-gpg-ssh-private-keys-on-smart-cards-compare-to-plain-usb-drives) for storing GPG encryption, signing and authentication keys, which can also be used for SSH.

-**Hint** Many of the principles in this document are applicable to other smart card devices.
+Many of the principles in this document are applicable to other smart card devices.

 Keys stored on YubiKey are non-exportable (as opposed to file-based keys that are stored on disk) and are convenient for everyday use.
 Instead of having to remember and enter passphrases to unlock SSH/GPG keys, YubiKey needs only a physical touch after being unlocked with a PIN code.
 All signing and encryption operations happen on the card, rather than in OS memory.

-**New!** [Purse](https://github.com/drduh/Purse) is a password manager which uses GPG and YubiKey.
+**New!** [drduh/Purse](https://github.com/drduh/Purse) is a password manager which uses GPG and YubiKey.

 If you have a comment or suggestion, please open an [issue](https://github.com/drduh/YubiKey-Guide/issues) on GitHub.